alexwlchan/alexwlchan.net/src/_drafts/new-banner.md

 This means that both elements can be rendered together, and the positioning rules are applied together -- so the banner appears on top of the image.

 **In dark mode, my `filter` rule creates a new stacking context.**
-A `filter` property is one of several things that can create a new stacking context, and it means the image and the banner will be rendered separately.
+Applying a `filter` to an element forces it into a new stacking context, and in this case that means the image and the banner will be rendered separately.
 Browsers render elements in DOM order, and because the banner appears before the image in the HTML, the banner is rendered first, then the image is rendered separately and covers it up.

 The correct fix is not to set a `z-index`, but swap the order of DOM elements so the banner is rendered after the image: